aws-samples/foundation-model-benchmarking-tool/README_pypi.md

 1. Support for external endpoints.
 No longer limited to Amazon SageMaker endpoints, more [here](https://github.com/aws-samples/foundation-model-benchmarking-tool?tab=readme-ov-file#bring-your-own-dataset--endpoint).

+1. Bring your own `Amazon SageMaker` endpoints.
+If you have an already deployed SageMaker endpoint you can now test it with `FMBench`.

 1. Added config files for [`Mistral-7B-Instruct`](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2), [`Mistral-7B-Instruct-v0.2-AWQ`](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.2-AWQ), `huggingface-tc-distilbert-base-uncased` (from SageMaker JumpStart), `meta-textgenerationneuron-llama-2-70b-f` (on AWS Inferentia2).

 ## Key Features